hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 “Have you heard about the first year who declared himself today?”
 Mark carried on with the same indifference and opaqueness to his intentions, as though every word carried no more weight than any polite discussion.

 “Ah, but how could I not?”
 Irena said.
-“A Jungkook or an idiot?
-There is a bet for you.”
+“A Jungkook or an idiot? _There_ is a bet for you.”

 “That’s a silly bet.
 No one is a Jungkook.
-Just yet another ego-pumped asshole underestimating the Trials and overestimating their own abilities.”“Speaking of…” Irena looked around, trying to spot the golden child of the Academy.
-The young face of the Bangtan Brothers, the greatest alliance to step foot in the school, whispers of whose legend echoed through the halls long before they ever emerged victorious in the Quasar Trials and would echo long after they left — not only was Jungkook part of such a formidable force, he was the one to inspire most awe and admiration, only a first-year when he rose to the top of both his class and the year above’s.
+Just yet another ego-pumped asshole underestimating the Trials and overestimating their own abilities.”
+“Speaking of…” Irena looked around, trying to spot the golden child of the Academy.
+The young face of the Bangtan Brothers, the greatest alliance to step foot in the school, whispers of whose legend echoed through the halls long before they ever emerged victorious in the Quasar Trials and would echo long after they left — not only was Jungkook _part_ of such a formidable force, he was the one to inspire most awe and admiration, only a first-year when he rose to the top of both his class and the year above’s.
 The Valedictorian.
 A legendary Bladesinger and an astute scholar, as well as a social prodigy comparable to skilled Mindwalkers.
 A triple threat.
 “I’m not sure where he is, but the rest of the Brothers are being worshipped by the Malyrian grand vizier.”

 “By the end of the night, these functionaries will be at one another’s throats, trying to snag another minute with them.
 Makes me wonder what diplomatic constellation they’ll find themselves in.
 Alliances don’t tend to outlive graduation for long — but then, there was never an alliance this successful.
 And then the Black Plague, right after them.
 I wonder if it will be a consideration in their choices of office… Ah, and there are the Hwang siblings.
 Shall we go to them?”